alegnaaa-hd/DSAA/Week2Day3/README.md

-two are broken and one probably actually works
+v1 and v2 selection sorts are broken

+i did not cook the code cooked me